Narotam-Mishra/react-native-learning/ReadMe.txt

 5). `App.js` - this file serves as the default screen of our project.
 It acts as the root file that loads when we start the development server with command `npm start` (similar to that of App.jsx in react project)

 6). `assets` folder - this folder serves as a storage location for images, audio files and video files and other resources that need to be bundled with the application.

+## Lec 4 - Running App on Device (2:14)

+# Running our Expo App
+1). iOS Device
+2).
+Android Device
+3). iOS simulator
+4).
+Android simulator

+# Steps to run the Expo app :-
+1). navigate to the folder where we have created the project, 2). run the command `npm start`
+3). download `Expo Go` app on our mobile device from playstore 4). make sure the our laptop and mobile device are connected to same Wifi network, 5).
+Open the Camera app and scan the QR code displayed in the terminal (for iOS device) 5.1).
+For Android device, use the `Expo Go` app to scanner to scan the terminal's QR code.